 You can easily customize upsells to match the look and feel of your merchant’s site, but choosing certain colours can also help drive the need to buy now!

-Colour psychology has been studied by both psychologists and behavioural economists for decades, and they’ve found certain colours provoke different emotions in consumers and led to certain desired outcomes.
+Color psychology has been studied by both psychologists and behavioural economists for decades, and they’ve found certain colors provoke different emotions in consumers and led to certain desired outcomes.
 It’s a powerful marketing technique used by popular brands all over the world.

 Blue, on the other hand, is associated with security, trust and comfort and is used by top banks, security brands and technology companies across the world.
 Since blue is so reassuring, it comes as no surprise that this study has shown blue links are clicked more often.

-Using this data, we can create highly converting upsells utilizing these colours.
+Using this data, we can create highly converting upsells utilizing these colors.
 Red can be incorporated in upsells as a background, CTA or accents to grab attention, and blue can be used for product names, descriptions and links to instil trust and confidence.
-Use CSS to customize colours in Bold Upsell by selecting the Settings option in the admin.
+Use CSS to customize colors in Bold Upsell by selecting the Settings option in the admin.

 Looking to add Upsells to your store to increase your average order value this Black Friday?
 Try our popular app Bold Upsell for FREE now.